 Hennessy, 45, is scheduled to steer his 40-foot racing yacht, “Dragon,” out of Charleston Harbor in South Carolina at 6 p.m. local time today in a race against 14 other Class 40 sailboats to New York in the first leg of the Atlantic Cup.
 The regatta ends in Newport, Rhode Island, on May 27.

 In the 640-mile (1,030 kilometer), 80-hour leg to Manhattan, Hennessy and his crew, yacht designer Merfyn Owen, must navigate the waters of the Graveyard off North Carolina’s Cape Hatteras, where severe weather and shoals have combined to sink hundreds of ships since the 1500s.
 Winning the race, in which he placed second last year, also requires a good finish in a shorthanded leg up the coast and a crewed inshore regatta off Newport.

-“Sailing offers a lot of really great challenges,” Hennessy, who works for Morgan Stanley (MS) in Purchase, New York, said in a telephone interview.
+“Sailing offers a lot of really great challenges,” Hennessy, who works for Morgan Stanley (MS:US) in Purchase, New York, said in a telephone interview.
 “It requires you to have a certain ability to manage information flow.
 You’re dealing with a tremendous amount of data from the wind, the environment, navigational choices.
 It requires a great deal of self-reliance.
 And it requires a wide knowledge base to do it safely.”